jnowak90/CytoSeg2.0/README.md

 4. Start Fiji.
 If Fiji was already open, restart it.

-5. The macro should be now in Plugins > CytoSeg.
+5. The macro should be now in Plugins > CytoSeg (at the bottom).

 ## Workflow